Mort Elvis Einstein Zombies. Might they be names used for the types of developers and for their users?

 There have been quite a few discussions lately covering the different segments Microsoft breaks developers into.

 The standard names given to the 3 major groups are:

 Mort – the opportunistic developer, likes to create quick-working solutions for immediate problems and focuses on productivity and learn as needed.

 Elvis, the pragmatic programmer, likes to create long-lasting solutions addressing the problem domain, and learn while working on the solution.

-Einstein, the paranoid programmer, likes to create the most efficient solution to a given problem, and typically learn in advance before working on the solution .
+Einstein, the paranoid programmer, likes to create the most efficient solution to a given problem and typically learns in advance before working on the solution.

 Interesting experience, “from the IT trenches”.

-I would like to refer to this users with the nickname: Zombies.
+I would like to refer to this user with the nickname: Zombies.

 Just like “real” zombies, most often enterprise users are moving slowly.
-You think you are fast and smart.
-But they are always trying to isolate and surround you, and than they eat you alive.
+You think you are faster and smarter.
+But they are always trying to isolate and surround you, and then they eat you alive.